IMSY-DKFZ/simpa/README.md

 suggested changes.
 The core developers will then review the suggested changes and integrate these into the code base.

 Please make sure that you have included unit tests for your code and that all previous tests still run through.
+Please also run the pre-commit hooks and make sure they are passing.

 There is a regular SIMPA status meeting every Friday on even calendar weeks at 10:00 CET/CEST, and you are very welcome to participate and raise any issues or suggest new features.
 If you want to join this meeting, write one of the core developers.